aimeos/map/README.md

 * @param int $max Maximum number of elements that should be returned
 * @return self New map with key/element pairs from original map in random order
+* @throws \InvalidArgumentException If requested number of elements is less than 1

 **Examples:**